ivanizag/bbz/README.md

 ## Features
 - Some of the MOS entrypoints and VDU control codes are defined.
 - Can run BBC BASIC and most of the language ROMs.
+- Can load up to 16 sideways ROMs.
 - Saves and loads files from the host filesystem.
 - Does some of the mode 7 text coloring using ANSI escape codes on the terminal.
 Try `VDU 65,129,66,130,67,132,68,135,69,13,10` on BBC BASIC.
 - OSCLI comands suported: